Chapter 8 : The Shrieking Shack

 “Thanks, I croak weakly, stepping over to survey the large cracked fireplace.

 “Looks like you could use a drink,” Sirius murmurs to me with a grin.
-He takes out his rucksack and empties the firewhiskey bottles onto a crooked dusty table in the corner.
+He takes out a large rucksack from beneath his cloack and empties the firewhiskey bottles onto a crooked dusty table in the corner.
 Peter saunters over with the stacks of cups and places them beside the bottles, looking positively upbeat.

 Sirius hands me a cup, fills it with the burning liquid and offers it to me.
 I take it, surveying its odd golden quality.
 Sirius fills a cup of his own, just as James calls out, “And music, Sirius?”